-The VE Team should convene in a manner to allow dedicated deliberation without normal daily interruption.
+As coordinated and arranged by the Project Manager, the VM Team should convene in a place and manner to allow dedicated deliberation without normal daily interruption.
 The University, or CVS if so contracted, will provide a suitable room with tables and chairs, with immediate or convenient dedicated use of a copier.
-VE services shall be performed in a timely manner concurrently with the normal preliminary design review to minimize any delay in the schedule, dependent on availability of a functional cost estimate.
+VM services shall be performed in a timely manner to minimize any delay in the schedule, dependent on availability of a functional cost estimate as reconciled by the A/E and the University's independent estimator.